16n-faderbank/16n-faderbank.github.io/index.md

 <blockquote class="instagram-media" data-instgrm-captioned data-instgrm-permalink="https://www.instagram.com/p/BhU-AfnAmHB/" data-instgrm-version="8" style=" background:#FFF; border:0; border-radius:3px; box-shadow:0 0 1px 0 rgba(0,0,0,0.5),0 1px 10px 0 rgba(0,0,0,0.15); margin: 1px; max-width:658px; padding:0; width:99.375%; width:-webkit-calc(100% - 2px); width:calc(100% - 2px);"><div style="padding:8px;"> <div style=" background:#F8F8F8; line-height:0; margin-top:40px; padding:28.10185185185185% 0; text-align:center; width:100%;"> <div style=" background:url(data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAACwAAAAsCAMAAAApWqozAAAABGdBTUEAALGPC/xhBQAAAAFzUkdCAK7OHOkAAAAMUExURczMzPf399fX1+bm5mzY9AMAAADiSURBVDjLvZXbEsMgCES5/P8/t9FuRVCRmU73JWlzosgSIIZURCjo/ad+EQJJB4Hv8BFt+IDpQoCx1wjOSBFhh2XssxEIYn3ulI/6MNReE07UIWJEv8UEOWDS88LY97kqyTliJKKtuYBbruAyVh5wOHiXmpi5we58Ek028czwyuQdLKPG1Bkb4NnM+VeAnfHqn1k4+GPT6uGQcvu2h2OVuIf/gWUFyy8OWEpdyZSa3aVCqpVoVvzZZ2VTnn2wU8qzVjDDetO90GSy9mVLqtgYSy231MxrY6I2gGqjrTY0L8fxCxfCBbhWrsYYAAAAAElFTkSuQmCC); display:block; height:44px; margin:0 auto -44px; position:relative; top:-22px; width:44px;"></div></div> <p style=" margin:8px 0 0 0; padding:0 4px;"> <a href="https://www.instagram.com/p/BhU-AfnAmHB/" style=" color:#000; font-family:Arial,sans-serif; font-size:14px; font-style:normal; font-weight:normal; line-height:17px; text-decoration:none; word-wrap:break-word;" target="_blank">16n fader bank controlling the ER301 directly via i2c communication || all sounds ER301 || personally I feel this is where music making is headed, a hybrid playground between the old &amp; new, exciting times 🙌 - . . #16n #er301 #orthogonaldevices #eurorack #modularsynth #teensy #arduino #synth #electronicmusic #music #sound #fm #fmsynthesis #glitch</a></p> <p style=" color:#c9c8cd; font-family:Arial,sans-serif; font-size:14px; line-height:17px; margin-bottom:0; margin-top:8px; overflow:hidden; padding:8px 0 7px; text-align:center; text-overflow:ellipsis; white-space:nowrap;">A post shared by <a href="https://www.instagram.com/tomhallsonics/" style=" color:#c9c8cd; font-family:Arial,sans-serif; font-size:14px; font-style:normal; font-weight:normal; line-height:17px;" target="_blank"> Tom Hall</a> (@tomhallsonics) on <time style=" font-family:Arial,sans-serif; font-size:14px; line-height:17px;" datetime="2018-04-08T23:22:44+00:00">Apr 8, 2018 at 4:22pm PDT</time></p></div></blockquote> <script async defer src="//www.instagram.com/embed.js"></script>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gaxW51dK7Dk?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+## I have some problems with my 16n

+Sorry to hear that.
+16n is an open-source product, so there's limited capacity for us to support it.
+But: you should raise an [Issue on the 16n github](TODO).
+That way the community can also see the issue, and we can see if we can get it resolved.

+## I have ideas for changes / an improvement I wish to share / a version I wish to make

+Awesome.

+If you have an idea for a change... perhaps raise it as an Issue with a 'suggestion' label?

+If you have an improvement you wish to share, a Pull Request against the main repository would be ideal; we'll see if we can't fold it in somehow.

+If you have your own version: that's awesome.
+Remember that the hardware is licensed CC-BY-SA, so you must correctly credit everyone involved in the initial version, and also share your own changes with the similar license.
+So you can't make a fork of 16n that you don't open-source yourself.

 ## Who's making this?